bentasker/LocalChat/docs/server-api.md

 The value `sessionkey` is a server generated sessionkey.
 It must be included in the payload of all future requests (it's used to help authenticate those requests).

 The value `syskey` is a decryption passphrase.
 The server's internal user `SYSTEM` will E2E encrypt any messages it pushes into rooms, this is the key you should use to decrypt those messages.

+### closeRoom

+This can only be successfully called by the room's owner. `closeRoom` will close the current room, remove all associated messages, sessions and user accounts.

+    {
+        "action":"closeRoom",
+        "payload": {
+                    "roomName": "[name of room]",
+                    "user": user,
+                    "sesskey": sessionkey
+        }
+    }

+*Response*

+If successful, the value of `status` will be `ok`.

+Rooms should always be closed when they are no longer required.
+The server will (by default) automatically close inactive rooms after a period, but this is intended as a safety net (in case the admin gets disconnected and cannot reconnect for some reason).